Woodham Mortimer: History

-Demographics

-Approximately 45% of residents are classified using Experian's Mosaic system as type A4 (defined as 'financially secure couples, many close to retirement, living in sought after suburbs') and are predominantly white, Christian, English speaking and British born.
-As of 2009 the population was estimated at 641.

 Governance

+There are three tiers of local government covering Woodham Mortimer, at parish, district, and county level: Woodham Mortimer and Hazeleigh Parish Council, Maldon District Council, and Essex County Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Hazeleigh.
+The parish council meets at the village hall on Post Office Road in Woodham Mortimer.

-Woodham Mortimer has a parish council and is part of the Wickham Bishops and Woodham ward of the Maldon district.
-The district forms part of the Witham constituency for parliamentary elections.
+The parish forms part of the Witham constituency for parliamentary elections.
 The local MP is Priti Patel.

 Geography

 Woodham Mortimer has an average elevation of 51 m above sea level and lies just south of the Danbury-Tiptree ridge that marks the furthest extent of the Anglian ice sheet during the last ice age approximately 450,000 years ago.

 The geology of the area is rock, sand and gravels that were deposited by the retreating ice.
 Gravel is commercially extracted from the Royal Oak Quarry with a proposed additional site at Tynedales Farm of 47.5 ha.
 The National Soil Resources Institute at Cranfield University describes the main soil type as "slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils."